 The developer notes for the different versions are hosted with the source code.

-For example, to use version 2.4.4 of the connector with Spark 2.2, download the
+For example, to use version 2.4.14 of the connector with the older Spark version 2.2, download the

 To install and use Snowflake with Spark, you need the following:

 Snowflake Connector for Spark.